Medford Rogues (collegiate wood bat baseball): 2017

 The Rogues finished the regular season at 40–20, their best record in history.
 But Carolyn Birch stepped down as general manager in the final game of the regular season against Chico on August 5, 2017.
 Also, Jonathan Kurman took over as play-by-play commentator near season's end after Brian Schnee (who started the season with the Rogues) became news/sports anchor at KTVL News 10.
 The Rogues took their semi-final series with the Portland Pickles 2 games to one and faced off against their chief rivals the Chico Heat in a rematch of last year's GWL Championship Series.
 They swept the Heat 5–3 in Game 1 in Chico and 7–2 in Game 2 in Medford to capture their first championship in franchise history dating back to their inaugural season in the WCL in 2013.

-Following the season, head coach Josh Hogan stepped down to accept the head coaching position.
+Following the season, head coach Josh Hogan stepped down.
 He was replaced by former Oregon State Beavers and Arizona Diamondbacks standout Tyler Graham.
 In addition, Dave May, was named the team's new Chief Operating Officer.

-2018
+2018: Another New League

 On October 4, 2018, the Rogues ownership, CSH International, announced that the Rogues are exploring other options with regards to their future as the Great West League ceased operations the same day.
 On December 12, they announced that they were sold by CSH to local businessman Treg Scott effective December 31 and are joining the Golden State Collegiate Baseball League.